Protecting Your Health Information

 The mandatory reporting of such incidents enables MOH to coordinate and respond to incidents that may adversely impact patient safety and privacy.
 It also allows MOH to spot patterns that signal a larger-scale attack and pre-emptively take action to protect the integrity of our healthcare system.

 Healthcare providers are also required to notify the affected individuals in the event of a notifiable data breach.
-Notifiable data breaches refer to:
+Notifiable data breaches refer to data breaches involving more than 500 individuals*.

 The HIB will not require healthcare providers to report data breaches involving non-health information, such as the loss of only financial data or account login details.
 However, they may still be required to report such data breaches to PDPC if it meets the PDPA's data breach notification criteria.